aloneStarDev/shProject/README.md

-CREATE TABLE IF NOT EXISTS fp_stores_data ( id SERIAL PRIMARY KEY, time BIGINT, province VARCHAR(50) NOT NULL city VARCHAR(50) NOT NULL, market_id INTEGER NOT NULL, produt_id INEGER NOT NULL, price INTEGER NOT NULL, quantity INTEGER NOT NULL, has_sold INTEGER NOT NULL
+CREATE TABLE IF NOT EXISTS fp_stores_data ( id SERIAL PRIMARY KEY, time BIGINT, province VARCHAR(50) NOT NULL, city VARCHAR(50) NOT NULL, market_id INTEGER NOT NULL, product_id INTEGER NOT NULL, price INTEGER NOT NULL, quantity INTEGER NOT NULL, has_sold INTEGER NOT NULL